Balssh/balssh.github.io/blog/content/about.md

 +++
 title = "About"
 +++
-Hi and welcome everyone who stumpled upon this site, my corner of the internet.
-I'll *hopefully*[^1] write about various things that piqued my interest, whether they are related to computer science, books, TV series and anything in between

 So here are a few things about me:

-- as of `27-10-2024` I'm a (Junior) DevOps at Intel, this being my first[^2] corporate job.
+- as of `27-10-2024` I'm a (Junior) DevOps at Intel, this being my first[^1] corporate job.
 I intend to write at some point about how I got into DevOps before I even knew what it was and what are my thoughts about this branch of software developement.
 - got my bachelor degree in System Engineering and altought I enjoyed the campus life, especially before the 2020